NUSTM/DALM/README.md

 ### 2. Domain-Adaptive Language Modeling

 To train a domian-adaptive language model and generate target-domain labeled data.
 Then use the generated data for the main tasks.
+We use LSTM and GPT2 as decoder in language modeling respectively.

 1. GPT2-based
 ```
 GPT2.sh